Self-Build Construction Loan Options: The Essential Guide

 Step 4: Begin Construction

 Once approved, start construction.
 Funds will be disbursed in stages, with inspections at each phase.
-During these inspections, lenders typically assess the quality of workmanship, adherence to the approved construction plan, and compliance with local building codes.
+During these inspections, lenders typically assess the quality of work, adherence to the approved construction plan, and compliance with local building codes and regulations.

 Key aspects evaluated include the stability and integrity of the foundation, proper framing techniques, and the installation of electrical and plumbing systems.
 These checks ensure that the construction progresses safely and aligns with the outlined project milestones, giving lenders confidence in the project’s viability.